-Many studies show that 90-95 percent of total knee replacements are still functioning well 10 years after the surgery.
-Most patients walk without a cane most can do stairs and arise from chairs normally and most resume their desired level of recreational activity.
+Many studies show that 90-95 percent of total knee replacements are still functioning well 10 years after surgery.
+Most patients walk without a cane, most can do stairs and arise from chairs normally, and most resume their desired level of recreational activity.

-There is good evidence that the experience of the surgeon correlates with outcome in total knee replacement surgery; for this reason it is best to have the initial surgery done by an individual who is experienced (fellowship-trained and with a practice that focuses on knee replacement) in this kind of work.
+There is good evidence that the experience of the surgeon correlates with outcome in total knee replacement surgery.
+It is best to have the initial surgery done by an sugeon with experience in this kind of work; for example, a fellowship-trained surgeon and with a practice that focuses on knee replacement.
 Surgeons with this level of experience have been shown to have fewer complications and better results than surgeons who haven’t done as many knee replacements.
-It is therefore important that the surgeon performing the technique be not just a good orthopedic surgeon but a specialist in knee replacement surgery.
+It is therefore important that the surgeon performing the technique be not just a good orthopedic surgeon, but a specialist in knee replacement surgery.

 Total knee replacement is elective surgery.
 With few exceptions it does not need to be done urgently and can be scheduled around important life-events.

-Like any major surgical procedure total knee replacement is associated with certain medical.
-Although major complications are uncommon they may occur; the possibilities include blood clots bleeding and anesthesia-related or medical risks such as cardiac risks stroke and in rare instances (large studies have calculated the risk to be less than 1 in 400) death.
+Like any major surgical procedure total knee replacement is associated with certain medical risks.
+Although major complications are uncommon they may occur.
+Possible complications include blood clots, bleeding, and anesthesia-related or medical risks such as cardiac risks, stroke, and in rare instances, (large studies have calculated the risk to be less than 1 in 400) death.

 Many of the major problems that can occur following a total knee replacement can be treated.
 The best treatment though is prevention.
-An orthopedic surgeon will use antibiotics before during and after surgery to minimize the likelihood of infection.
-(S)he will take steps to decrease the likelihood of blood clots such as early patient mobilization and use of blood-thinning medications in some patients.
+An orthopedic surgeon will use antibiotics before, during, and after surgery to minimize the likelihood of infection.
+Your physician will take steps to decrease the likelihood of blood clots with early patient mobilization and use of blood-thinning medications in some patients.
 Patients are evaluated by a good internist and/or anesthesiologist in advance of the surgery in order to decrease the likelihood of a medical or anesthesia-related complication.
-Good surgical technique can help minimize the knee-specific risks--so choosing a fellowship-trained and experienced knee replacement surgeon is important.
+Good surgical technique can help minimize the knee-specific risks.
+So, choosing a fellowship-trained and experienced knee replacement surgeon is important.